-Gregory A. Miner has served as the Chief Executive Officer of Odetics since February 2002, as a director since 1998 and as a Vice President and Chief Financial Officer since January 1994, when he joined Odetics.
+Gregory A. Miner has served as the Chief Executive Officer of Odetics since February 2002, as a director since 1998 and as a Vice President and Chief Financial Officer since January 1994 when he joined Odetics.
 From 1998 to 2002, Mr. Miner also served as Odetics' Chief Operating Officer.
-Mr. Miner served as the Vice President and Chief Financial Officer of ATL Products, Inc., a former subsidiary of Odetics, from 1994 to 1998 and currently serves in various capacities for the other subsidiaries of Odetics.
-From December 1984 until joining Odetics, Mr. Miner served as the Vice President and Chief Financial Officer and a member of the Board of Directors of Laser Precision Corporation, a manufacturer of telecommunications test equipment.
+Mr. Miner served as the Vice President and Chief Financial Officer of ATL Products, Inc., a former subsidiary of Odetics, from 1994 to 1998 and currently serves as the Chief Financial Officer, Secretary and Director of MAXxess.
+Mr. Miner has also served in various capacities for the other subsidiaries of Odetics from time to time.
+From December 1984 until joining Odetics, Mr. Miner served as the Vice President and Chief Financial Officer and a Director of Laser Precision Corporation, a manufacturer of telecommunications test equipment.
 From 1979 to 1984, Mr. Miner was employed by Deloitte Haskins and Sells (now known as Deloitte & Touche LLP) in various capacities, the most recent of which was Audit Manager.